Category Archives: nonviolence

 • Principled nonviolence: Adherents decide to use nonviolent means on ethical grounds.
 In the Gandhian approach, nonviolence is a way of living a moral life.

 • Pragmatic nonviolence: Activists, seeking to win rights, freedom, or justice, choose to use nonviolent techniques because they are more effective than violent means in achieving these goals.
-Gene Sharp is a major proponent of this approach.

 2. Nonviolent resistance (NVR), from the pragmatic viewpoint, is a form of political struggle.